lokesh1jha/tayaima/DOCKER.md

-# Docker Setup for Kirana Store
+# Docker Setup for TaYaima

-This guide will help you set up the Kirana Store e-commerce application using Docker for the database and optionally the entire application.
+This guide will help you set up the TaYaima e-commerce application using Docker for the database and optionally the entire application.

 ## 🐳 Quick Start with Docker